BitPangea/bitpangea/thechronicle/README.md

 ### Discovery

-Meaning should emerge through inquiry, observation, and exploration.
+Meaning may emerge through inquiry, observation, and exploration.

+### Creation

+What the Constitution leaves open may be intentionally designed through The Atlas.

 ### Restraint